The traditional helmet colour scheme will be eliminated by the new color-coding system.

-In a bid to make construction sites safer, industry chiefs are replacing the traditional Bob the Builder-style helmets with a new colour-coded system, and there is no place for the trusted sunshine-coloured headgear.
+In a drive to make construction sites safer, industry chiefs are replacing the iconic Bob the Builder-style helmets with a new colour-coded system, and there is no place for the familiar sunshine-coloured headgear.

-As part of the new system, white hats – to be worn by site managers and qualified tradesmen – will become the most common colour on construction sites.
+As part of the new approach, white hats – to be worn by site managers and certified tradesmen – will become the most frequent hue on building sites.

 Trained first aiders and fire marshals will also have stickers on their helmets.

 The colour change has been well received within the industry with Highways England announcing they would be adopting the new system on all construction and maintenance sites next year and this “emphasises the industry’s willingness to collaborate and share best practise in order to tackle key construction challenges,” says Build UK chief executive Suzannah Nichol MBE.

 Auburn Hill, a building contractor, is also in favour of the color-coded approach, and managing director Paul Matthews expects fewer injuries and accidents on the job site as a result.

 “According to him, “health and safety are of the utmost importance on any construction job.”

 Because working on a construction site, especially in the dead of winter, is hazardous, having a system in place that makes it easy to identify who is who and, perhaps most significantly, who has received first aid training, is a need.

 It is my belief that as people’s abilities and limitations are put on show, the number of events, accidents, and injuries will go down.”

 We are thrilled that our Safety Helmet Colors Standard, which strives to provide clear and practical support for everyone working on-site, is taken up and applied by the wider industry as best practise,” Nichol added.